Growth rates for the H\"older coefficients of the linear stochastic fractional heat equation with rough dependence in space: Introduction and main results

-Conus et al. studied the global spatial behavior of the solution of SHE driven by space-time white noise or colored noise in \cite[Theorem 1.2]{CJK2013} and \cite[Theorem 2.3]{CJKS2013}, respectively.
-Recently, Hu and Wang~\cite{HW2022} extended these results to spatial rough noise with covariance structure given by~\eqref{CovW}.
-Specifically, for the SHE driven by Gaussian noise that is white in time and fractional in space with Hurst index $H \in (\frac{1}{4}, \frac{1}{2})$, they derived precise asymptotic behavior of solutions as both temporal and spatial variables tend to infinity.
-Furthermore, Hu and Wang~\cite{HW2022} established sharp estimates for the domain-size dependence of the H\"older coefficients.
-Liu et al.~\cite{LHW2023} investigated similar properties for solutions to the stochastic wave equation in arbitrary spatial dimensions, considering additive Gaussian noise that exhibits both temporal and spatial fractional structure.
+The global spatial behavior of solutions to the SHE driven by space-time white noise and colored noise has been studied by Conus, Joseph, and Khoshnevisan \cite[Theorem 1.2]{CJK2013} and by Conus, Joseph, Khoshnevisan, and Shiu \cite[Theorem 2.3]{CJKS2013}.
+Recently, Hu and Wang \cite{HW2022} extended these results to spatial rough noise with covariance structure given by \eqref{CovW}.
+Specifically, for the SHE driven by Gaussian noise that is white in time and spatially fractional with Hurst index $H \in (\frac{1}{4}, \frac{1}{2})$, they established the precise asymptotic behavior of solutions as both temporal and spatial variables tend to infinity.
+Furthermore, Hu and Wang \cite{HW2022} established sharp estimates for the domain-size dependence of the H\"older coefficients.
+Very recently, Liu, Hu, and Wang \cite{LHW2023} investigated analogous properties for solutions to the stochastic wave equation in arbitrary spatial dimensions, considering additive Gaussian noise with both temporal and spatial fractional structure.